Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Taiwan

 Taiwan applied to join CPTPP on 22 September 2021.

 It had previously expressed interest to join TPP in 2016.
 After TPP's evolution to CPTPP in 2018, Taiwan indicated its will to continue efforts to join CPTPP.
 In December 2020, the Taiwanese government stated that it would submit an application to join CPTPP following the conclusion of informal consultations with existing members.

 In February 2021 again, Taiwan indicated its will to apply to join CPTPP at an appropriate time.
 A few days after China submitted its request to join the CPTPP, Taiwan sent its own request to join the CPTPP, a move that has been one of the main policy objectives of Tsai Ing-wen's government.

-Ecuador

-Ecuador has filed its application to join the CPTPP trade pact on 29 December 2021 as the country moves to reduce its reliance on oil and diversify its economy through exports.

-Costa Rica
+Ukraine

+On 1 May 2023, the Ukrainian government announced its intention for the accession of Ukraine to CPTPP.
+Ukraine aims to accelerate its efforts to restore its economy severely damaged by the Russian invasion.
+Canadian Trade Minister Mary Ng expressed support for Ukraine's application.
+Ukraine submitted a formal request to join the trade bloc on 5 May 2023.

+United Arab Emirates

-Costa Rica has filed its application to join the CPTPP trade pact on 11 August 2022.
+United Arab Emirates reportedly submitted its application to the CPTPP trade pact in August 2025 according to unnamed Japanese officials.

 Uruguay

-Uruguay filed its application to join the CPTPP trade pact on 1 December 2022.